RomanHornung/PPerfEstComplex/README.txt

   two further subfolders 'intermediate_results' and 'figures', where the former contains the raw results and the latter contains the figures as presented in the paper and in Supplementary Material 1.
+  The subfolder 'condrift' contains a further script "real_data_analysis.R" that performs the illustrative real data analysis on concept drift presented in Section 3.4.5.
+Moreover, it contains an additional subfolder 'data' that contains the OECD data file "OECD_employment_rate_data_germany.csv" used in the illustrative real data analysis.
+Lastly, the subfolder 'results' contains an additional subfolder 'table' that contains the file "Tab2.tex", which contains the LaTeX code for Table 2 (results of illustrative real data analysis).
   The subfolder 'hierpr' contains three further scripts "simulation_subset_test.R", "functions_subset_test.R" and "evaluation_subset_test.R" (and the corresponding results), which perform and evaluate the version of the simulation study on hierarchically structured